davidtavarez/davidtavarez.github.io/_posts/2018-11-01-reviewing-deactivating-google-activity.md

 ### Google will keep tracking us but less... ###

 Stopping and deleting all this information doesn't mean Google won't track us but until now that's all we can do.
 My last recommendation is to make use of another Search Engine like [DuckDuckGo](https://duckduckgo.com/) and a browser like [Tor Browser](https://www.torproject.org/).
-I will posting later on how to create our VPN, so keep tuned!
+I will be posting later on how to create our VPN, so keep tuned!